Our top pick for

 TTM: trailing 12 months

-There are currently 78,762 Alexanders shares held short by investors – that's known as Alexanders's "short interest".
-This figure is 68.3% up from 46,795 last month.
+There are currently 61,853 Alexanders shares held short by investors – that's known as Alexanders's "short interest".
+This figure is 4.2% down from 64,594 last month.

 There are a few different ways that this level of interest in shorting Alexanders shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Alexanders.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Alexanders.